Oh My Goddess!: Original video animation

-1993 version

 In 1993, Anime International Company, KSS, Tokyo Broadcasting System and Kodansha teamed up to produce a five-episode original video animation (OVA) series based on the manga series.
 Directed by Hiroaki Gōda and distributed by Pony Canyon, the first episode was released on February 21, 1993, and the final was released on May 17, 1994.

 The screenplay was written by Kunihiko Kondo and Nahoko Hasegawa, and the music was provided by Takeshi Yasuda.
 The character designer was Hidenori Matsubara.

 The OVA was licensed for release in North America by AnimEigo, who released all five episodes in individual VHS volumes in both English-language and subtitled Japanese-language editions between June 29, 1994 and August 31, 1994.
+AnimEigo had released all five episodes on Laserdisc on two laserdiscs in Japanese language with English subtitles and on three laserdiscs in Japanese language with English subtitles on one side and English language on the other side by November 1996.
 They later released all five episodes across two DVD volumes in 2001, then re-released the episodes in a single "Remastered Collector's Edition" set in 2006.
 AnimEigo's license expired at the end of February 2010.

-In March 2010, TBS announced they were producing a brand new 7-minute OVA for release only with a repackaged and redesigned boxed set for Season 1.
-Currently, no plans exist for licensing that special OVA episode.
-The OVA was the first new anime production since "Fighting Wings" was produced for the 20th anniversary of the manga series.
-Kodansha released the first OVA for the anime series, bundled with volume 42 of the manga series on February 23, 2011.
-Volume 42 of the tankouban series was released in two versions, in a standard version without the OVA and a limited edition release contains the OVA.
-Kodansha produced a second OVA for the anime series.
-Volume 43 of the tankouban series includes this OVA for the anime series, and it was bundled with the manga release on September 23, 2011.
-The third OVA was released in August 2013 bundled together with the 46th manga volume.
+In March 2010, TBS announced they were producing a brand new 7-minute OVA for release only with a repackaged and redesigned boxed set for the first season.
+The first OVA was bundled with the 42nd volume of the manga, released on February 23, 2011.
+A second OVA was bundled with the 43rd volume, released on September 22, 2011.
+A third OVA was bundled with the 46th volume, released on August 23, 2013.